What are your business goals?

 Tips for Driving Lead Generation with Events

-- When attending events solo, set a goal for the amount of business cards you want to collect.
+- When attending events solo, set a goal for the number of business cards you want to collect.

 - Hosting an event?
 Consider leveraging event management software that can be your lead generation powerhouse.